How to Wear Slip-On Shoes With Socks

 3. Go No-Show

 If you can't find a silhouette that matches your shoes or just want to make sure your socks aren't at all visible, opt for no-shows.
 Sometimes called invisible socks or loafer liners, no-show socks are meant to protect your feet and shoes while remaining unseen.
-A typical no-show sock doesn't even go past the ankle, making it ideal for boat shoes, espadrilles, ballet flats, and canvas shoes.
+A typical no-show sock doesn't even go past the ankle, making it ideal for classic closed back flat shoes, boat shoes, espadrilles, ballet flats, and canvas shoes.

 This type of sock is ideal for flats and espadrilles.
 While some styles tend to slip down and bunch up uncomfortably under your arches, this isn't the case with TOMS.
 Our no-show socks have handy silicone grips on the heels to ensure they stay in place, plus friction-free toe closures for continuous comfort.